nullobsidian/capstone-cloud-devops/README.md

 **Kubernetes**
 - Build and upload to Docker
-- Deploy and install a Kubernetes cluster on AWS EC2 with Ansible
+- Deploy a Kubernetes cluster on AWS EC2
+- Follow Github project and Setup Required Variables on CrircleCI
-- Run CircleCI pipeline to lint and deploy
+- Run CircleCI pipeline to lint and deploy app